1davidmichael/AWS-CDK-Example/README.md

 This is an example CDK project based AWS's [serverless_example]

-It was then customized to configure SNS notifications on S3 object upload.
+It was then customized to configure SQS queue messages and am IAM user to retrieve them on S3 object upload.

 Usage: